gramineproject/gramine/Documentation/devel/howto-doc.rst

 #.
 Prefer Qt-style ``/*!`` and ``\param``:

+   ..
+Note that the snippet below is wrapped to 106 chars per line.
+This is
+      because it quotes C code (wrapped to 100), and the quote is itself indented in reST.

    .. code-block:: c

       /*!
-       * \brief An example function
+       * \brief Sum two integers.
        *
-       * This function returns a number augmented by the Answer to the Ultimate
-       * Question of Life, the Universe, and Everything.
+       * \param first   First addend.
+       * \param second  Second addend.
        *
-       * \param n The number to be added
-       * \return A number 42 greater
+       * \returns Sum of the arguments.
+Sometimes a longer description is needed, then it should be
+       *          wrapped and aligned like this.
        */
-      int foo(int n) {
+      int foo(int first, int second) {
-          return n + 42;
+          return first + second;
       }

    ::